Chalarangelo/jsiqle/README.md

 - `type`: The type of the field.
 Read below for more information on types and validation.
 - `defaultValue`: (Optional) A value that will be used as the default for records with an empty value in this field.
 The `defaultValue` must be either `null` (default) or a valid value for the given type.
 - `validators`: (Optional) An object that defines what validations the field needs to pass.
 More information can be found below.

+In the case of defining the field in the model definition, the `name` should be defined as the key that the object corresponds to.

 ##### Field types